calebmsword/cpp-notes/value category.md

 <br>
 </details>

 Before we talk about value categories it is good to be clear about what the term "object" means in the context of C++.
 Before object-oriented programming became a popular programming paradigm, the C programming language used the term "object" to refer to named regions of storage.
 Integers, doubles, strings, structs, and nearly any other piece of data in a C program was an object.
 Since C++ is (mostly) a superset of C, this terminology persists.
-Therefore, do not confuse think that the term "object" means "instance of a class."
+Therefore, do not think that the term "object" means "instance of a class."
 Anything that is not a function in C++ is an object.

 It is easiest to define value categories by describing their historical evolution.